daviddoria/InteractiveImageGraphCutSegmentation/README.txt

 If you ever update with 'git pull origin master', you must then do 'git submodule update --recursive'.

+This pulls in all of the dependencies including Mask, ITKHelpers, VTKHelpers, Helpers, ITKVTKHelpers, and ScribbleInteractorStle.

 Overview
 --------
 This software allows the user to "scribble" on the foreground and background of an image to seed a graph cuts based segmentation.